Cosmic Strings Gravitational Wave Probe of Leptogenesis: Thermal, Non-thermal, Near-resonant and Flavourful: Leptogenesis with a Extension

 This is nearly an order of magnitude lower than vanilla leptogenesis due to the extra production of right-handed neutrinos from the decay of $\phi$.
 It is also common to consider the case of \emph{zero initial conditions} for the sterile neutrino abundance, $Y_N^i=0$.
 In this case only the $\phi$ contribution remains, leading to the slightly stronger bound

-To illustrate these results quantitatively, we present a representative benchmark scenario that captures the key features of leptogenesis in the presence of a global symmetry.
+To illustrate these results quantitatively, we present a representative benchmark scenario that captures the key features of leptogenesis in this model by numerically solving the bolztmann equations with thermal initial conditions for a set of parameters given in the caption of Fig.~\ref{fig:benchmark}.
 This benchmark demonstrates that the scale of successful leptogenesis can be lowered by roughly an order of magnitude compared to the standard hierarchical case.
-The benchmark result is shown in Fig.~\ref{fig:benchmark}.

 This benchmark serves to emphasise how the presence of a global $U(1)_{B-L}$ symmetry can open new viable regions of parameter space, lowering the required seesaw mass scale.
 It provides a concrete reference point for comparison with more general parameter scans presented later in this work.